pkardas/notes/books/fundamentals-of-architecture.md

 Example usages of space-based architecture: well suited for applications that experience high spikes in user or request volume and apps that have throughput excess of 10k concurrent users - online concert ticketing systems, online auction systems.

+## Chapter 16: Orchestration-Driven Service-Oriented Architecture

+This type appeared in the late 1990s when companies were becoming enterprises and architects were forced to reuse as much as possible because of expensive software licenses (no open source alternatives).

+Reuse - the dominant philosophy in this architecture.

+- Business Services - sit at the top of this architecture and provide the entry point.
+No code, just input, output and schema information.
+- Enterprise Services - fine-grained, shared implementations - atomic behaviors around particular business domain - CreateCustomer, CalculateQuote, ... - collection of reusable assets - unfortunately, the dynamic nature of reality defies these attempts.
+- Application Services - not all services in the architecture require the same level of granularity, these are one-off, single-implementation services, for example an application a company doesn't want to take the time to make a reusable service.
+- Infrastructure Services - supply the operational concerns - monitoring, logging, auth.
+- Orchestration Engine - the heart of this architecture, defines the relationship between the business and enterprise services, how they map together, and where transaction boundaries lie.
+It also acts as an integration hub, allowing architects to integrate custom code with package and legacy software systems.

+This architecture in practice was mostly a disaster.

+When a team builds a system primarily around reuse, they also incur a huge amount of coupling between components.
+Each change had a potential huge ripple effect.
+That in turn led to the need for coordinated deployments, holistic testing and other drags on engineering efficiency.

+This architecture manages to find the disadvantages of both monolithic and distributed architectures!